By Vern Eppley

 Pohick Church has been holding an annual Country Fair each fall since 1945, and Apple Butter has been a part of it for almost as many years.
 Over the years Apple Butter making has grown to become a major event of fellowship and great camaraderie at Pohick Church, involving an ever growing number of parishioners and friends.
 We have continued to refine our processes each year, always building on lessons learned from years past leading to a better product, but always holding true to a fine tradition of good fellowship and nostalgia--making Apple Butter the Old Fashioned Way.

-Our Country Fair is held on the first Saturday of October on the Church grounds.
+Our Country Fair is held on the last Saturday of September on the Church grounds.
 Apple Butter is made the weekend before the fair with some apple sauce being set aside for Fair Day.
 In past years we have had three 40 gallon copper kettles available to us, each with its own extended stirring paddle and a calibrated measuring stick.
 In 1997 that all changed.
 A fourth kettle became available to us so that we were able to do 4 kettles on Apple Butter Weekend.
 In addition, we procured and processed 60 bushels of apples that left enough apple sauce to do 2 kettles on Fair Day (instead of the normal one).
 The 80 gallons of apple sauce for Fair Day was refrigerated for the week.
 Our apples, Summer Rambo, are ordered from a grower in Biglerville, Pennsylvania and picked up the Sunday before Apple Butter Weekend.

 Saturday of Apple Butter Weekend is devoted to cooking and processing the apples into apple sauce.
 The apples are washed and cut into small snits by a wonderful group of volunteers armed with paring knives and cutting boards.
 The snits are taken outside to the cooking kettles, where they are cooked down to a soft mush.
 This mush is then processed through food processors, separating out the apple skins and seeds, and leaving behind a delicious, hot apple sauce.